 - Look for a crawlspace instead of a basement if possible.

-Many newer homes now have a master bedroom on the first floor.
-But if your potential home doesn't, see if there is a room you could change into a master bedroom later on if needed.
-This will help if you can't make it to the second floor or if you have a parent move in with you.
+This tip is a biggie.
+Many newer homes now have a primary bedroom on the first floor.
+But if your potential home doesn't, see if there is a room you could change into a primary bedroom later on if needed.
+This will help if you can't reach the second floor or have a parent move in.

 Easy access into the house.

-If your prospective home has too many steps to enter, see if there are other ways to enter the home.
-Making yourself aware of these other ways into the home will give you alternatives if something happens that you can't use the main entrance.
-There is a big cost to add ramps to your entryways, so making an effort to think of alternative ways to enter is a major cost saver.
+If your prospective home has too many steps to enter, see if there are other ways to enter the house.
+Making yourself aware of these different ways into the home will give you alternatives if something happens that you can't use the main entrance.
+Adding ramps to your entryways is expensive, so considering alternative ways to enter is a significant cost saver.

 I found this one to be very frustrating.
-The handles in a relative of mine's home were so difficult to move that as my relative got older, she is having more issues turning on basic items in the home, like a shower or faucet.
+The handles in a relative of mine's home were so challenging to move that as my relative got older, she had more issues turning on essential items, like a shower or faucet.
+Doors that can't open or have problems opening could be a significant safety hazard when one ages.

 Bedrooms are large enough to fit a bed and at least enough room for two nightstands.

-Make sure the room can fit your bed plus at least 4 feet of space around the bed.
+Ensure the room can fit your bed, plus at least 4 feet of space around the bed.
 This will help if you need a wheelchair later in life.
-If you have smaller kids, make sure that their rooms can fit at least a full-size bed.
-Kids get bigger, and they will probably need a full-size bed before they leave for college.
-We had this issue with my daughter, who still has a twin in her room, because the room doesn't fit a full-size bed comfortably.
+If you have smaller kids, ensure their rooms fit at least a full-size bed.
+Kids get older and will probably need a full-size bed before leaving for college.
+We had this issue with my daughter, who still has a twin in her room because the room doesn't fit a full-size bed comfortably.

-Easy to reach closets or easy to get in and out of walk-in closets.
+Easy to reach closets or get in and out of walk-in closets.

 Check out places under the stairs and see if you can repurpose the area for storage.
-Check the attic space to see if you can expand into them later if needed.
-There could be space in other areas that are too small for anything but storage, so keep those areas in mind for a future area to store items.
+Check the attic space to see if you can expand into them later.
+There could be space in other places, like a shed (Affiliate Link) or garage (Affiliate Link), that are too small for anything but storage, so keep those areas in mind for a future area to store items.

-I had a client years ago who built her own bathroom and made it so narrow that when she needed more assistance in the bathroom, the people who assisted her had a hard time.
+Years ago, I had a client who built her bathroom and made it so narrow that when she needed more assistance, the people who assisted her had a hard time.
 Make sure you have at least 4 feet around the toilet.
-And, the kitchen needs to be wide enough too.
+And the kitchen needs to be wide enough, too.
 The 3-foot wide rule works nicely.
-This rule says you have at least 3 feet of space all around the kitchen so as not to hit anything.
+This rule says you have at least 3 feet of space around the kitchen to avoid hitting anything.

 You may not think this is a problem for a home, but if you have to rely on the railing to walk upstairs, it is an important one.
 If there isn't an additional railing, check to make sure the wall can support a railing for future use.